sohooo/droneops-sim/docs/enemy-detection.md

 1. On startup the simulator creates `enemy_count` enemies inside the first zone defined in `config/simulation.yaml` (default: 3).
 2. Each tick the enemies take a small random step within that zone.
 3. Every drone checks for enemies within the configured `detection_radius_m` (default: **1000&nbsp;m**).
-When an enemy is detected an event is generated with a confidence value that decreases with distance.
+When an enemy is detected an event is generated with a confidence value that decreases with distance and is further modified by sensor noise, terrain occlusion and weather impact.
 4. Detection events are either printed to STDOUT (print-only mode) or inserted into GreptimeDB.
 5. If the detection confidence exceeds `follow_confidence` (see `config/simulation.yaml`), drones may switch to follow mode.
 6. The number of drones that follow depends on the `swarm_responses` setting for their movement pattern.